-- A) Obtained a Bachelor's degree or an equivalent degree in accordance with local accreditation requirements. - A) Fulfilled any other conditions determined by the respective Deanships or the competent authorities of the country in which the Branch is located. - B) Should not have been dismissed, for academic reasons, from the programme to which he/she is applying. - C) A prospective student may appeal against an admission decision or file a complaint against an admission process.
+- A) Obtained a Bachelor's degree or an equivalent degree in accordance with local accreditation requirements. - B) Fulfilled any other conditions determined by the respective Deanships or the competent authorities of the country in which the Branch is located. - C) Should not have been dismissed, for academic reasons, from the programme to which he/ she is applying.